Dr. Robert G. Gillespie - DVM 1961

 Central Veterinary Conference 2007

-Manhattan, KS - Dr. Robert G. Gillespie, Brownstown, Ind., is being honored for his work and commitment to the field of veterinary medicine by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-Dr. Gillespie will receive a 2007 Alumni Recognition Award at the Central Veterinary Conference in Kansas City, Mo.
+Manhattan, KS - Dr. Robert G. Gillespie, Brownstown, Ind., was honored for his work and commitment to the field of veterinary medicine by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association.
+Dr. Gillespie received a 2007 Alumni Recognition Award at the Central Veterinary Conference in Kansas City, Mo.

 Dr. Gillespie held a general veterinary practice in Brownstown for 42 years, with special interest in equine and swine medicine.
 He started the practice on his own and it later built up to a three-man practice.
 Dr. Gillespie was a leader in his community, and in the state of Indiana’s veterinary medical regulatory and licensing efforts, including several terms as president of the Indiana Veterinary Medical Association (IVMA).

 “It is quite an honor to receive this recognition for my career from K-State,” Dr. Gillespie said.
 “I’ve always felt it was important to keep the basics in veterinary medicine well in mind.
 These were things that I learned when I studied veterinary medicine at K-State.
 A veterinarian’s practice will change as you go through life, so if you have the basics then you can change with the times.”

 “Dr. Gillespie represents the heart of what veterinary medicine is all about and we’re so proud to honor his life’s work,” Dean Ralph Richardson said.
 “He is not only a highly skilled veterinarian, but he is an important member of his state’s veterinary association and his hometown community.
 We think he makes an excellent role model for today’s veterinary students and commend him for setting such a strong professional and personal example.”